praneelseth/rl-final-project/README.md

 ## Reward Design

-Yes, there is an explicit reward design in this repo.
+There is an explicit reward design in this repo.

 The project proposal asked for sparse-goal evaluation with light shaping during training if that is simpler.
 That is exactly what the current code does.